RPD: Those in traffic stop with handcuffed 10-year-old claimed ‘sovereign citizen status’

 MORE: RPD says 10-year-old handcuffed for ‘safety of all involved’ during traffic stop on Rt.
 104

+“Although the police may have the right to handcuff a ten year old girl under extreme circumstances it is absolutely not normal, it is highly unusual and the police should (and would) generally avoid it if at all possible,” Burger continued in correspondence with News 8.

+“Without viewing body cam and dash cam video it may be too soon to determine whether that extreme procedure was properly employed here,” Burger added.

-Burger also explained that police can put handcuffs on a child if they determine there is a safety risk.
+Burger also explained that in an extreme circumstance, police can put handcuffs on a child if they determine there is a safety risk.
 In a statement, police said it appeared an officer handcuffed the child to “assist in controlling the actions of the 10-year-old and for the safety of all involved as cars were traveling down the highway.”

 In a press conference about social distancing Thursday, Rochester Mayor Lovely Warren spoke about the incident, and called for an investigation.